 Around 850,000 people in the UK have dementia, including over 500,000 Alzheimer’s sufferers1.
 Here, we look at Alzheimer’s disease in a bit more detail and share some facts about the condition that we think it’s useful to know.

-With 30 years of experience in specialist dementia and Alzheimer’s care, Professor Graham Stokes, Bupa’s Global Director for Dementia Care, acknowledges that there’s been great progress in raising awareness about dementia and Alzheimer’s disease over the years.
+With over 30 years of experience in specialist dementia and Alzheimer’s care, Professor Graham Stokes, former Director for Dementia Care at Bupa Global, acknowledges that there’s been great progress in raising awareness about dementia and Alzheimer’s disease over the years.
 However, he believes that there’s more to be done to help us all understand people living with this condition and how to support them.

 Professor Stokes says that one of the most common questions he hears is ‘What’s the difference between Alzheimer’s disease and dementia?’.
 This shows that despite the progress, there’s still much more we can do.
 He adds: “Alzheimer’s is the most common form of dementia, accounting for about two-thirds of dementia diagnoses, but it is just one just form of dementia; there are around 100 different types.”

 For many people living with Alzheimer’s disease, their biggest fear is losing their ‘personality’.
 Here are the five top things people living with Alzheimer’s have shared with Professor Graham Stokes over the years, that may help cope with this fear and many other challenges:

 1. I am still the same person I’ve always been